Occasionally we’ll link out to relevant products that could be useful to our readers. Learn more about us here.

 In the most basic terms, you earn money on investing in shares of stock by buying them at a low price and selling them later for a higher price.
 Some companies pay dividends, which are portions of the company’s profits distributed to shareholders at regular intervals.

-While both traders and investors can buy and sell stocks – the latter want to make a quick buck by purchasing and dumping stocks quickly, the latter holds stocks for the long-term – for the general public, it’s recommended to take that long-term approach.
-You’ll should money you won’t need to touch for at least the next five years.
+While both traders and investors can buy and sell stocks – the former want to make a quick buck by purchasing and dumping stocks quickly, the latter holds stocks for the long-term – for the general public, it’s recommended to take that long-term approach, and one of the best ways to make sure you’re properly monitoring your investments is using a stock screener.
+You should only invest money you won’t need to touch for at least the next five years.
 Markets can go up and down in the short term, but trends upwards over longer periods of time.
 The longer you stay invested, the longer your investments have to grow in value.

 Remember, no investment is risk-free—one of the golden rules of investing is “don’t invest money you can’t afford to lose.”
 Investors should diversify their portfolio by putting money into different securities based on their appetite for risk.
 Diversification is a way of spreading out risk and helps protect against declines in one sector, industry, commodity or currency.